whitetxt/TSEE/README.md

 All documentation is provided in the form of doxygen comments at the start of functions.

 Functions are named in the form "TSEE_\<Scope>_\<Function>" (e.g TSEE_Object_Create or TSEE_Object_Destroy)

+The full documentation can be generated using the tsee.dxg config with doxygen.